Who Is Uketsu?

 The fourth interpretation, the bird as proof of nurturing instinct, is the one that kills people.

-This is the book’s most elegant structural trick.
-Uketsu teaches the reader to trust psychological interpretation in the opening pages, then spends the rest of the novel proving that trust is precisely what gets everyone killed.
+This is the book's most elegant structural trick.
+Uketsu teaches the reader to trust psychological interpretation in the opening pages.
+Then he spends the rest of the novel proving that the same trust gets everyone killed.

 Connective Tissue